Skip to content

 This is your Thick Pumpkin Puree, just like you get from the can, but with better flavors as it is extremely fresh.
 Plus more of it and Pumpkin Juice & Seeds to boot.
 Which have numerous health benefits and should be enjoyed, at least once every fall.

-Pumpkin Juice and Puree
+Straining Caramelized Pumpkin Puree

 Pumpkin Puree Consistency